loganpmahan/cs400-X-Team-64/x_team_rules.md

 ## How will will communicate difficulties with a task assigned to us

+We will reach out to others in the group, addressing the difficulties we have, and collaborate to determine best way to resolve the issue.

 ## How we will back up each other to ensure that deadlines are not missed

+We will comunicate with the members of our group before deadlines are due to make sure that all memebers of the group are approaching a point that will ensure the task's completion before the deadline.